 We’re Always Improving

 We’re working on ways of making snapshot and restore features safer and easier to use on the Bonsai platform.
 If you have an idea or use case you’d like to see supported, shoot us an email and we’ll evaluate adding it to our development pipeline.

 If you’ve read the article on Architecture Classes, specifically the section on Multi Tenant Class clusters, you’ll understand why this is problematic.
 Users with unrestrained access to that API could inadvertently take down a group of nodes with some ill-timed calls.
 Or, an impatient user wondering why his/her snapshot isn’t processing right away may repeat the call multiple times, populating the queue.
 It’s also plausible that a less experienced user may attempt taking a snapshot a minute.

 Something to consider is the purpose of the snapshot.
 If your desire is simply to have an up to date backup, then Bonsai is already handling that with hourly snapshots.
 If the desire is to restore the snapshot locally, or to another cluster for testing/dev purposes, we may be able to accommodate through our support channels.

 I Need More Frequent Snapshots / Longer Retention!

 We can provide custom SLA’s – including more frequent snapshots and longer retention times for users on Enterprise plans.
 Send an email to support with your requirements and we’ll put together a quote.

 I Have My Own S3 Bucket – Can You Just Use That?

 The encrypted buckets we use are set up and managed automatically.
-It’s possible to have snapshots added to a different bucket, but only for single tenant configurations.
-If you’re on a Business or Enterprise tier cluster, please send us a note and we’ll see what we can do.
+It’s possible to have snapshots added to a different bucket, but only for Enterprise subscriptions.
+If you’re on an Enterprise tier cluster, please send us a request.